Merctron/merctron.github.io/statics/blog/blog.md

 # MERCTRON: Blog, essays, and projects

 Hi, I'm Murtuza.
 This is a collection of things I write, and work on in my spare time that is catalogued here as a living archive or for public consumption (if you find any of it interesting).
-This blog uses a somewhat hacky and light-weight method of publishing that makes use of [Showdown](https://showdownjs.com/) to generate HTML from markdown files like so:
+This blog uses a somewhat hacky and light-weight method of publishing that makes use of [Showdown](https://showdownjs.com/) to generate HTML from [Markdown](https://www.markdownguide.org/) files like so:

 ```javascript